AvitoMa/generic-test/front/README.md

 ### Description
 This repository contains a front-end SPA app, its using React to manipulate the DOM, the skelton of the app was generate using : https://github.com/facebookincubator/create-react-app

+### Usage
+The input is one number per line in the rendered textarea, after clicking Submit the React app will send an HTTP GET request to Factorial Go API and log the result in the console.

 ### How to run Localy
 `npm start` or `yarn start`